 Survey participants were welcome to complete both rounds.

 Who cOULd participate?

-- Have haemophilia or carry the gene
+- adults (18 years or over) and had haemophilia or carried the gene

 For more information, please contact Suzanne O'Callaghan at HFA:

 More about the PROBE Study

 Date last reviewed: 24 April 2018